CogniQ/CogniQ/README.md

 It gets its answer by performing a straight query to ChatGPT and then using an agent to draw context from Bing Search.
 The set of responses are then combined to produce a search augmented response.

+If you don't have access to one of the API keys required for the personality, then modify `multiple_personalities.py` to remove the personality or personalities.

+The idea is that one could add an arbitrary number of personalities to CogniQ.

+In that sense, `multiple_personalities.py` and `main.py` are really just example files for how to use the library.
+You can use them as a starting point for your own bot.

 # Deployment